A-Level Art and Design

 What should I study with Art and Design?

 Art and Design can be studied with any subject.
 Its nature means that it can benefit any subject combination by offering a more creative and practical approach.
-In combination with A-Level Photography, it can support applications to Art degrees and Art Foundation courses, although it can also be studied on its own to allow access to these courses.
+In combination with A-Level Photography and or A-level Graphic Communication, it can support applications to Art degrees and Art Foundation courses, although it can also be studied on its own to allow access to these courses.
 Combined with the A-Levels of Mathematics and Physics, it makes a sound basis for an application for architecture courses.

 What can I do with A-Level Art and Design?